JeffreyPalmer/git-autocommit-bot/README.md

 1. Clone this repository onto your machine.
 2. Create a [git worktree](https://git-scm.com/docs/git-worktree) branch of your in-development repository that will be used to record snapshots.
+(A worktree makes it easy to have another branch checked out in a different directory, while still sharing the version control history.)
+All changes made to this worktree version will be present in the source repository, so you won't have to push changes from two locations.

    I typically create a directory that contains all such repositories, so that they're out of my way when I'm doing other work.

    For example, if I have a development repository at `~/src/genart/my-new-project`, I create a directory called